Indiana Lemon Law: Your Complete Legal Guide

 Consumer Rights in Arbitration

-- Right to present evidence
+- Right to present evidence and testimony

 - Right to have an attorney present

-- Right to receive written decision
+- Right to receive a written decision with findings

 Manufacturer Defenses